Diabetes and Oral Health Research Team

 Dr. Devjit Tripathy

-UT Heath Science Center School of Medicine and staff physician and director, Diabetes Research Unit, Bartter Research Unit, Audie L. Murphy VA Hospital
+UT Health San Antonio Joe R. and Teresa Lozano Long School of Medicine and staff physician and director, Diabetes Research Unit, Bartter Research Unit, Audie L. Murphy VA Hospital

 Botnia Clamp Technique: He described and validated a new method for assessing insulin sensitivity and insulin secretion during the same test- the Botnia clamp (Tripathy et al. Independent measures of insulin secretion and insulin sensitivity during the same test: the Botnia clamp.
 Diabetes Care 26:1395-401; 2003), which is being used by several investigators.